Hurricane Joaquin: Bahamas

-Large swells ahead of the storm's arrival in the Bahamas washed out a main road on San Salvador Island.
 Widespread power outages affected several islands as the hurricane closed in.
 Reports of flooding and people in need of assistance were received from Acklins, Crooked Island, Exuma, and Long Island.
 Power and communication failures plagued the nation's southeastern islands, leaving several islands effectively isolated in the immediate aftermath of Joaquin.
-The hurricane took all 59 of BTC's cell sites offline, most of them being returned to service within two weeks.
-By October 21, the Bahamas Electricity Corporation had remedied about 80% of its power outages, aided by crews from New Providence and the Caribbean Association of Electric Utilities group.
-Early aerial surveys revealed that Acklins, Rum Cay, Crooked Island, and San Salvador Island were "completely devastated".
+The hurricane took all 59 cell sites belonging to the Bahamas Telecommunications Company (BTC) offline.
+Early aerial surveys revealed that Acklins, Rum Cay, Crooked Island, and San Salvador Island suffered near-total destruction.
+The Bahamas Department of Meteorology estimated that Joaquin brought 5–10 in of rain to the central and southeastern Bahamas.
 Throughout the archipelago, flooding from the hurricane trapped over 500 residents.